 Although I was also laughing at Han Yu**.
 He was once fishing in a desolate place and couldn’t catch anything, so he thought he should go somewhere far and away, in order to catch big fish.
 What he didn’t know is, even if you go as far as to the sea, you don’t necessarily catch big fish.

-~ Translated from Su Shi’s “A Midnight Note To Myself In Dan Zhou,” written in the Song dynasty
+~ Translated by Dot, from Su Shi’s “A Midnight Note To Myself In Dan Zhou,” written in the Song dynasty

-*Dan Zhou – a remote seaside town on Hai Nan Island, where is regarded as “the world’s end” in China
+*Dan Zhou – a remote seaside town on Hai Nan Island, regarded as “the world’s end” in China

 **Han Yu – a famous poet in the Tang dynasty